e271828e/Flight.jl/prototypes/kernel/NOTES.md

 which were re-pinned against a quoted form rather than left matching a one-letter substring.

+**Increment 20, part 2 — §13.3's primitives and §8.8's passthrough pair.** The
+declaration surface gains its computed half. `resolve` was a reserved name the condition algebra had taken, so the rename came first: `resolve(node, b::Build)` is `resolve_condition`, internal and behaviour-preserving, and §13.3's path primitive takes the name it is spec'd under. `resolve(asm, path)` and the public `resolve_terminal(asm, path)` are then *entry-less* forms of the walk wiring resolution already ran: the one-level check was factored out of the internal `resolve_terminal` into `_one_level`, parameterized by how many segments follow the child — one face name for a terminal path, none for a bare child path — so there is a single implementation of the rule and the container lookahead serves both.
+Two accessors were already there and needed only their §13.3 form:
+`input_faces`/`output_faces` returned a `Tuple` for a primitive (`String.` over a NamedTuple's keys broadcasts to a tuple) and a `Vector` for an assembly; both now return `Vector{String}`, which is what the section specifies and what the helpers' `setdiff` wants.

+The helpers themselves are the thin composition §8.8 promises: `input_faces` of the resolved child, a shared filter, and a `Tuple` comprehension.
+What is worth noticing is how much of their error surface is *not* theirs.
+Exclusivity and the unknown-face list are checked in the helper because nothing downstream could name the offender; everything else is left where it already lives — a `prefix = ""` collision meets §8.6's face-name uniqueness, a face both wired and passed through meets §6.1's one-producer rule with both claimants named, and an `except`ed face the assembly then fails to wire is an ordinary unconnected input.
+The tests pin exactly that division. `declaration_error`'s two shapes in the spec sketch are §13.2's structured carrier, which the README records as
+absent: these throw a plain `BuildError`, the house framing.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: